 At Expeditions Online, we are experts in polar expedition cruises.
 We have a number of Antarctic cruises on which you can follow in the footsteps of the famous explorers of the heroic age.

-Or you can become part of an exclusive group of explorers who have made it to the land of the midnight sun – by joining a Polar Circle or Weddell Sea expedition.
+Or you can become part of an exclusive group of explorers who have made it to the land of the midnight sun – by joining a Polar Circle or the Weddell Sea expedition.
 Or join one of the biggest expeditions of all to the Ross Sea region and see the very huts left behind by Scott and Shackleton themselves!

-Expert guides will guide you through all trips to Antarctica – touching on history of exploration and linking your expedition to the bravery of the soles who went before us.
+Expert guides will guide you through all trips to Antarctica – touching on the history of exploration and linking your expedition to the bravery of the soles who went before us.
 Get in touch to see if we can meet your travel needs – our advice is independent and expert and we have individually tested every trip we offer.